 1 I’d like to give full credit to a very large cranium visual effects supervisor slash talented image maker Erik Nordby for coining that turn of phrase.
 While he has used it as a derogatory term, I feel it adequately describes what many folks who deal with digital content creation do, and have actively repurposed it here as a badge of honour.

 2 It might be helpful to think of lights as being points on the chromaticity diagram that “pull” towards themselves like gravity as their emissions grow.
 At equal energy between two lights on the chromaticity diagrams, the resulting mixture is somewhere between the two.
 As one of the light’s emission grows, it “pulls” the chromaticity away from the other light, towards itself.
 If the light has no other light “pulling” away from it, the light is the purest and most heavily saturated it can get.
 This logic carries on to even the spectral laser-like wavelengths represented around the perimeter of the spectral locus!
-The wavelength composition of D65 daylight, for example, could be though of existing as a bunch of visible spectra under tension from each other, with the relative power pulling to greater or lesser degrees.
+The wavelength composition of D65 daylight, for example, could be though of existing as a bunch of visible spectra under tension between each other, with the relative power “pulling” toward the spectral locus curve to greater or lesser degrees.

 2 replies on “Question #16: What the F*ck is the Triangle Thingy in the Chromaticity Diagram?”